DanielTakeshi/MCMC_and_Dynamics/hamiltonian_neal/README.md

 ### Bivariate Gaussian, Multiple Samples

+Hmmmm ...
+I can't quite replicate Neal's result.
+I'm getting acceptance rates of about 0.5-0.6 using his reported settings.
+I had to tune the step size epsilon and the number of leapfrog steps L, but I can get something that *looks* good, and certainly looks better than a random walk.

+I wonder, how can we get an acceptance rate of 0.91 if this example is very similar to the previous one, and there, Neal notes that the acceptance rate for that last sample is 0.66 (see bottom of Section 5.3.3.1).
+Thus it seems odd that we would always get high acceptance rates (i.e. close to one).

+I may double-check this leapfrog code later but I think it's exactly the same as his pseudocode and in my earlier code.
+Even so, the Hamiltonians seem to be fluctuating a bit too much for me, but who knows?

-TODO This is a WIP.
-I am trying to follow Neal's settings, but for some reason I am getting weird results.
-The acceptance rates are too low.
-I will double check the leapfrog code because the Hamiltonians shoudn't be fluctuating this much, right?
-If they follow the pattern from the one-sample case above, they should remain roughly at the 2.02 level (well, adjusting for the 0.98 covariance here).
-BTW, we can't do a covariance with diagonals greater than 1, since that wouldn't be a positive definite matrix.
+Note to self: we can't do a covariance with diagonals greater than 1, since that wouldn't be a positive definite matrix.

 Fortunately, the random walk seems to work.
-I did 500 points, and am showing every 20th.
-He did 400 points but otherwise did the same thing; I just wanted to run longer.
-In fact, my acceptance rate seems to match his, so that's good!
+I did 400 points and am showing every 20th, like he did.
+Our rejection rates appear to match.
+(The number here in parentheses are actually the *acceptance* rates.)

 ![bivariate_gaussian_many_1](draft_figures/bivariate_gaussians_many_samples.png?raw=true)